PCB-Arts/fast-open-switch-hardware/README.md

-The electronic design data from the fast-open-switch project is stored in this repo.
+The electronic design data from the KlusterLab 2.0 project is stored in this repo.